SAFEHR-data/FlowEHR/README.md

     az account set -s SUB_NAME_OR_ID
     ```

-3. Run `make infrastructure`
+3. Run `make all`

-    To bootstrap Terraform, and deploy all infrastructure, run
+    To bootstrap Terraform, and deploy all infrastructure, and any configured pipelines and apps, run:

     ```bash
-    make infrastructure
+    make all
     ```

+    > For more info on configuring and deploying apps, see the [README](./apps/README.md)

-    Alternatively, if you just want to deploy transform infrastructure but not serve:
+    Alternatively, if you just want to deploy the infrastructure:

     ```bash
-    make infrastructure-transform
+    make infrastructure
     ```

-    You can also deploy other individual infrastructure modules, as well as destroy and other operations.
+    You can also deploy individual infrastructure modules, apps, as well as destroy and other operations.
 To see all options:

     ```bash
     make help
     ```

-4. (Optional) Deploy FlowEHR apps

-    You can run `make apps` to deploy any configured apps to the FlowEHR infrastructure.

-    > For more info on configuring and deploying apps, see the [README](./apps/README.md)

 ### <a name="ci"></a>CI (GitHub Actions)